juhana/hugo-by-example/_pages/basics/Hugo_Compiler.md

 ### Notes

-In Microsoft Windows, you can get to the command line by clicking on the Start menu, selecting run and entering  `commmand` (Windows XP) or `cmd` (Vista/Windows 7)
+In Microsoft Windows, you can get to the command line by clicking on the Start menu, selecting run and entering `cmd`

 In Linux, just open your favorite terminal emulator (gnome-terminal/xterm/konsole).